erickok/share_link/README.md

 ### Android

 On Android an `IntentChooser` is used to share the link.
+This presents the OS-standard sharing bottom sheet.
 Target-specific links with source/medium are supported for several well-known applications, with a fallback based on the target app's package name.

 ![Sharing on Android](https://raw.githubusercontent.com/erickok/share_link/master/share_link_android.png)